Stafford Manor High School

 You can apply for a place for your child at any time outside the normal admissions round directly to the school.

-An application should be directed to the Board of Governors who will determine whether a place a place is available in the requested year group.
+An application should be directed to the Board of Governors who will determine whether a place is available in the requested year group.
 The Governing Board will notify the Local Authority of the outcome of the application.

 If there are no spaces available at the time of your application, parents can ask for their child’s name to be included on the waiting list.
 If any places subsequently become available at the school, children on the waiting list will be given priority in accordance with the oversubscription criteria in section 6.2 of this policy.